 6. Low Maintenance

-Renewable energy is often more energy efficient than other energy sources.
-For example, wind farms only need to be serviced every three to five years, so they only require a little maintenance.
-In addition, they are extremely reliable and don’t require constant monitoring.
-Modern turbines produced by manufacturers such as Vestas and Siemens Gamesa incorporate predictive maintenance technology and remote monitoring sensors, which further reduces the need for on-site inspections.
-The National Renewable Energy Laboratory (NREL) reports that operation and maintenance costs for onshore wind have dropped to approximately $10 to $15 per megawatt-hour, one of the lowest among all power generation types.
+Servicing a wind farm every three to five years stands in sharp contrast to the annual or near-annual maintenance schedules required by coal plants and natural gas facilities.
+Modern turbines from manufacturers such as Vestas and Siemens Gamesa incorporate predictive maintenance technology and remote monitoring sensors, which further cut the need for on-site inspections.
+The National Renewable Energy Laboratory (NREL) reports that operation and maintenance costs for onshore wind have dropped to approximately $10 to $15 per megawatt-hour, one of the lowest figures among all power generation types.

 7. Portability